-Our By-laws provide that the Board of Directors will consist of at least three members and not more than 10 members.
-The Board of Directors has fixed the number of directors at five.
-Pursuant to the Canada Business Corporations Act and our By-laws, at least 25% of our directors must be resident Canadians.
+Our Articles provide that the Board of Directors will consist of at least three members.
+The Board of Directors has fixed the number of directors at six.
+The Board of Directors currently consists of six directors.

 Information about Current Directors and Board Nominees